-It is not too often we get to see where our pleating ends up but when we do… we love it!
+We don’t often end up seeing where our pleating ends up.
+But when we do… we absolutely love it!
 The following pictures are of an interior design project we worked on with M James Design Group in Beaumont, TX.

-The designers were very specific as to their requirements for the pleated curtain.
+The designers gave us very specific directions as to their requirements for the pleated curtain.
 The fabric to be used was silk dupioni and they wanted a 1/2 side pleated trim to run along the vertical edges of the curtains.
-Since they wanted a clean finished look and wanted see the face on both side of the curtain we cut the fabric into strips and folded it before pleating.
-Sounds pretty straight forward however, this project required some technical finesse.
+They wanted a clean, finished look and also wanted see the face on both sides of the curtains.
+In order to achieve this, we cut the fabric into strips and folded it before pleating.
+Sounds pretty straight forward.
+However, this project did require some technical finesse.

-As I have mentioned before, an understanding of fabric grain is critical to achieve high end results.
+As I have mentioned before, an understanding of fabric grain is critical in order to achieve high end results.
 In a theoretical world, fabric grain and cross grain should be perfectly square to each other but 99 percent of the time they are not.
-My Father is a stickler about this.
+My father is an incredible stickler about this.
 Since he originally made textiles, he has a deep understanding of weaving fabrics and how to correct the grain-line depending on the type of project.

 Below: A picture of one of the fabric strips we cut.
 Notice the curve in the goods.

-The reason why we had to be so accurate with the grain of the fabric for this job was because it had to be folded in half.
+We had to be absolutely accurate with the grain of the fabric for this job was because it had to be folded in half.
 Pleating two layers of fabric is much more difficult than one layer.
-If it was not perfectly straight we would risk the chance puckering or pinching one side of the trim…and we all know we could not allow our pleating to be anything but absolutely PERFECT 🙂
+If it was not perfectly straight, we would run the risk the of puckering or pinching one side of the trim…and we all know we could not allow our pleating to be anything but absolutely PERFECT 🙂

 Below: A picture of my father inspecting my work.